GitBrincie212/ChronoGrapher/CONTRIBUTING.md

     ```shell
     cargo test
     ```
-9. Look into the [Styles Guidelines] Section and ensure everything is followed
+9. Look into the [STYLE GUIDELINES](./STYLE%20GUIDELINES.md) document and ensure everything is followed
 10. Commit all your changes (you can commit multiple times without repeating the process for grouping various changes, which is one of the style guidelines)
     ```shell